 Advantages of a Courtyard

 For overall mental and physical health, human beings need to see the night sky every so often.
-In a densely designed city, it’s truly a luxury to steal a quite moment of private reflection, in your own courtyard.
+It’s truly a luxury to steal a quiet moment of private reflection in your own courtyard in a densely designed city.
 There are many benefits of a courtyard that go beyond aesthetics.
 Some of the benefits include:

-Therapeutic Properties: As a society we suffer from nature deficit disorder.
+Therapeutic Properties: As a society, we suffer from nature deficit disorder.
 Studies have shown that spending mindful time outdoors can reduce stress levels and strengthen your immune system.
-Putting down the electronics and spending intentional time in the privacy of a courtyard and allowing yourself to get lost in your surroundings can help you reach a greater sense of calm.
+Putting down the electronics and spending intentional time in a courtyard’s privacy, and allowing yourself to get lost in your surroundings can help you reach a greater sense of calm.

-Recreation: Letting kids or pets play outdoors is a little less intimidating and can provide a greater sense of security with a courtyard.
-They get fresh air and you get piece of mind.
+Recreation: Letting kids or pets play outdoors is a little less intimidating and can provide a greater security sense with a courtyard.
+They get fresh air, and you get peace of mind.
 Likewise, adults wanting to unwind in a private setting without missing out on a lovely summer night can get ahold of both!
 Depending on lot size, it’s entirely possible to install a pétanque court.
 How glorious would it be to spend warm summer evenings with friends, sipping Negroni’s, and playing a spirited game of pétanque?

 Courtyard Kitchen Extension